 3. No Air Is Flowing

-The surest sign of a malfunctioning thermostat is the increase in temperature in a home during the summer months, or the decrease in the winter months.
-If temperature inside your home reflects the temperature of the air outside, it is because the thermostat is either off or not responding to input.
+The surest sign of a malfunctioning thermostat is the increase in temperature in a home during the summer months or the decrease in the winter months.
+If the temperature inside your home reflects the temperature of the air outside, it is because the thermostat is either off or not responding to input.